Pohela Boishakh (Bangla New Year) Date – Friday, 14 April, 2023 in Bangladesh

 OTHER NATIONS | অন্যান্য দেশ

-Apart from Bengal, Poyela Boishakh is also celebrated by the Bengali community living in the United Kingdom, United States of America, Australia etc.
+Apart from Bengal, Poyela Boishakh is also celebrated by the Bengali community living in the United Kingdom, the United States of America, Australia, etc.

-Today, Pohela Boishakh celebrations also mark a day of cultural unity without distinction between class or religious affiliations.
-Of the major holidays celebrated in Bangladesh, only Pohela Boishakh comes without any preexisting expectations (specific religious identity, the culture of gift-giving, etc.).
-Unlike holidays like Eid ul-Fitr, where dressing up in lavish clothes has become a norm, or Christmas where exchanging gifts has become an integral part of the holiday, Pohela Boishakh is really about celebrating the simpler, rural roots of the Bengal.
+Pohela Boishakh celebrations also mark a day of cultural unity without distinction between class or religious affiliations.
+Of the major holidays celebrated in Bangladesh, only Pohela Boishakh comes without any preexisting expectations (specific religious identity, gift-giving culture, etc.).
+Unlike holidays like Eid ul-Fitr, where dressing up in lavish clothes has become a norm, or Christmas, where exchanging gifts has become an integral part of the holiday, Pohela Boishakh is really about celebrating the simpler, rural roots of the Bengal.
 As a result, more people can participate in the festivities together without the burden of having to reveal one’s class, religion, or financial capacity.

 Are You ready for pohela boishakh sale online?
 Then Download Daraz App now!